robocode-dev/tank-royale/buildDocs/docs/articles/gui.md

 The about-box provides information about the version of the GUI application and built in booter and server.

-In addition, the Java version and vendor is also provided, which is useful information when e.g. filing a bug report.
+In addition, the Java version and vendor is also provided, which is useful information when e.g. filing a new [new issue].

 ![About box](../images/gui/about-box.png)